What Does 'Assisted Move' Actually Mean? Helping you Move More Easily

 Assisted moves are offered by new house builders or developers.
 They are intended for those who want to buy a new build house from them but have an existing house they need to sell first.

-When it comes to buying a house, assisted move doesn’t actually mean you get any assistance with moving on moving day, unfortunately!
+When it comes to completion day and buying your new house, 'assisted move' doesn’t actually mean you get any assistance with your physical house moving on moving day, unfortunately.

 Sell Your Investment Property in Days